gretarmark/gretarmark.github.io/_posts/2023-12-02-ImageAnalysis_BLOB.md

 published: true
 ---

-BLOB Analysis (Binary Large OBject Analysis) is a method where pixels in an image are grouped together if they are connected.
-BLOB Analysis is also often called Connected Component Analysis or Object Labelling.
+BLOB Analysis stands for "Binary Large OBject Analysis".
+BLOB extraction is a sub-topic about grouping pixels in an image together if they are connected.
+BLOB extraction makes use of Connected Component Analysis or Object Labelling.

 Pixels are grouped together using 4- or 8-connectivity methods.
 This methology involves checking the connectivity from a pixel to its neighbours.
 The two kernels are shown in figure [1].
 If 4-connectivity is used, the algorithm checks two neighbours horizontally and two neighbours vertically of each pixel.
 On the other hand, if 8-connectivity is used, the connectivity of all neighbours around each pixel is checked.